Leadership Structure At a Glance

 Belinda Vilhena, Director of Operations & Business Development

-Belinda Vilhena, MEd, BSc, is CACHE's Director of Operations & Business Development, a joint role with the University Health Network/Michener Institute of Education.
+Belinda Vilhena, MEd, BSc, is CACHE's Director of Operations & Business Development, a joint role with the University Health Network.
 Within her role, Belinda leads daily operations and business development, strategic and operational planning, program/conference event planning, partner/client communications and liaises with education and practice centres across the globe.
 Belinda is also Co-Director of the ehpic™ program, faculty for the Collaborative Change Leadership™ program, CACHE Professional Development (PD) Lead and Program Manager for several PD programs offered by the Centre.

 Belinda holds an Honours Bachelor of Science degree in Psychology and Biology and a Master of Education in Counselling Psychology from the University of Toronto.
 Belinda's prior experience includes over eighteen years working in healthcare in the community and at the University Health Network, in the Emergency Department and in Patient Relations mediating patient and family concerns.

-Belinda's favourite activities include travel and exploring new places, music and attending live concerts, professional sports, strength training and summer outdoor activities.
+Belinda's favourite activities include travel, music and attending live concerts, professional sports, strength training and summer outdoor activities.